 It’s a great idea to take your website in for an inspection, much the same way we take our cars in for routine maintenance.
 A usability audit that includes conversions feedback, accessibility testing and a review of the overall information architecture provides peace of mind and the potential of finding new opportunities for improvements.

 Site audits vary in scope and price.

 When you receive the results of a site audit, apply every change or enhancement you can.
-It’s like a car inspection or oil change.
-Being informed helps with knowing exactly what to repair and when, which will extend the life of your web property and possibly your company.
+Being informed helps with knowing exactly what to repair and when.
+This will extend the life of your web property and possibly your business.